-Figure 7-9: Bow-tie diagram for Djalkmarra and Corridor Creek catchments (Pit 1, Pit 3 and RP2) (WS1)
+Figure 7-15: Bow-tie diagram for Djalkmarra and Corridor Creek catchments (Pit 1, Pit 3 and RP2) (WS1)

-Figure 7-10: Bow-tie diagram for Coonjimba and Gulungul catchments (WS2)
+Figure 7-16: Bow-tie diagram for Coonjimba and Gulungul catchments (WS2)

-Figure 7-11: Bow-tie diagram for Final Landform and Land Application Areas (WS3)
+Figure 7-17: Bow-tie diagram for Final Landform and Land Application Areas (WS3)

-As described in Chapter 5 of this MCP, this section describes how well ERA understand and can demonstrate the effectiveness of the controls that will be put in place between now and the creation of the final landform, or shortly thereafter, to ensure that the water and sediment ERs can be achieved or are on the desired trajectory to being achieved.
+As described in Chapter 5 of this MCP, this section describes how well the Ranger Project Team understand and can demonstrate the effectiveness of the controls that will be put in place between now and the creation of the final landform, or shortly thereafter, to ensure that the water and sediment ERs can be achieved or are on the desired trajectory to being achieved.
 The subjective assessment provided in the spider web diagram at the beginning of this chapter indicates that the current status of progress is 50%.